51Degrees/documentation/src/concepts/flowelements/flowelement.md

 Select a language to view an example of the 'get or add' method.
 @endsnippet
 @startsnippet{dotnet}
-In .NET the 'factory' is an anonymous function given to the **element** at construction, taking a @flowdata and returning an @elementdata.
+In .NET, the 'factory' is an anonymous function given to the **element** at construction, taking a @flowdata and returning an @elementdata.
 ```{cs}
 var elementData = flowData.GetOrAdd(ElementDataKeyTyped, CreateElementData);
 ```
 @endsnippet
 @startsnippet{java}
-In Java the 'factory' is an instance of a factory class given to the **element** at construction, taking a @flowdata and returning an @elementdata.
+In Java, the 'factory' is an instance of a factory class given to the **element** at construction, taking a @flowdata and returning an @elementdata.
 ```{java}
 final TData aspectData = flowData.getOrAdd(getTypedDataKey(), getDataFactory());